misasset/riseup-board/README.md

 At the start of each quarter, fill in your card: three professional goals, one personal goal, one thing you're giving to the group, one thing you need.
 Public to all members.
 Takes ten minutes.

 Quarters run: Jan–Mar · Apr–Jun · Jul–Sep · Oct–Dec.
-Cards are due in the first two weeks.
+Cards can be done in the first two weeks.

 ### 2. Monthly roundtable — first Thursday, every month

 60 minutes.
 Virtual.
 Open to everyone on the board.
 Hosted by a rotating cohort member.

 Format: 5-minute board highlights → one open Ask discussed as a group → open floor.
 Prepare in 20 minutes.
-Show up consistently.
+Show up, when you can, consistently.

 **Rotating host:** Assigned three weeks before each roundtable.
 You have one week to confirm or swap with a willing member.
 No response = assignment holds.
 Every cohort member hosts approximately once a year.

-Host's job: set the Zoom link · send one WhatsApp reminder 48 hours before · open with the board highlight reel · close with one Ask for group discussion.
+Host's job: set the Zoom link · send one WhatsApp reminder 48 hours before · open with the board highlight reel · close with one Grow and one Ask for group discussion.
 30 minutes of prep, maximum.

-### 3. Country clusters — once a quarter, in person
+### 3. Country clusters can meet once a quarter, in person

 If you share a city with other cohort members, you have a built-in cluster.
 The board flags who's in your city each quarter and prompts a gathering.
-No agenda required — just proximity and time.
+No agenda required, just proximity and time.

 ---